BjorHart/prob_weldfat_testing/test.md

-# Output object from Time Series Prediction module
+# Output data from Time Series Prediction module
 The result will contain the following properties:

 |   |Type|Description||